-How Luna the Cat Stopped Scratching the Sofa — A Case Study on Boredom & Enrichment
+How Luna the Cat Stopped Scratching the Sofa - A Case Study on Boredom and Enrichment

 “It’s Luna,” she said.
 “She’s… she’s destroying my sofa.
 My whole sofa.
 And I don’t mean a few scratches.
 I mean… it looks like a wild animal got locked inside my living room.”